So entfernst du hartnäckige Flecken - washo.ch

 How to remove stubborn stains

 The red wine glass tipped over at dinner?
 The shirt is covered in grease splashes from cooking?
-There are numerous types of stains that the washing machine cannot reliably remove.
-It is therefore important to pre-treat heavy stains before throwing the garment into the washing drum.
+There are many types of stains that the washing machine cannot reliably remove.
+That's why it's important to pre-treat heavy stains before you throw the garment into the washing drum.

 If you wash out the stains immediately, you have a better chance of getting the textiles completely clean again.
-Waiting too long will cause the stains to bond with the fibers and stick to the garment.
-Therefore, even if it is tedious, you should treat fresh stains quickly.
+Waiting too long will result in the stains bonding with the fibers and sticking to the garment.
+Therefore: Even if it is tedious, you should treat fresh stains quickly.

 2. Protect your clothes